Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Classification Approach Evaluation

 \subsection{Ablation Study.}

-Table \ref{table:AblationEVal} shows the ablation evaluation where different components of PASAD are modified while keeping the rest of the network the same.
-The evaluation results and observations are discussed below: \begin{itemize} \item \textit{Non-local Block in Feature-Extractor:} Using conventional convolution layers instead of non-local reduces F1-scores $2-3$ percentage points.
+We performed an extensive ablation study of \textit{PASAD}'s architecture.
+Table \ref{table:AblationEVal} shows the ablation evaluation where different components are modified while keeping other components unchanged.
+We aim to classify using speech information; hence, the $LSTM_{main}$ takes only spectrogram as input, whereas the $LSTM_{aux}$ extracts physiological response aided temporal speech importance, taking both spectrogram and change-score as input.
+Without Non-local block reduces F1-scores $2-3$ percentage points.
 It indicates that the Non-local block effectively captures the long-range spatial-temporal relations of different frequencies and time, leading to higher performance.

-\item \textit{Only Spectrogram or Change-score Embedding in the $LSTM_{aux}$:} Existing studies \cite{ha2016hypernetworks,gui2018transferring} utilizing HyperNetwork structures put same input in the main $LSTM_{main}$ and auxiliary $LSTM_{aux}$.
-We aim to classify using speech information; hence the $LSTM_{main}$ takes only spectrogram as input, whereas the $LSTM_{aux}$ extracts physiological response aided temporal speech importance taking both spectrogram and change-score as input.
+\textbf{\textit{Only Spectrogram or Change-score Embedding in the $LSTM_{aux}$:}} Existing studies \cite{ha2016hypernetworks,gui2018transferring} utilizing HyperNetwork structures put the same input in the main $LSTM_{main}$ and auxiliary $LSTM_{aux}$.
+We aim to classify using speech information; hence, the $LSTM_{main}$ takes only spectrogram as input, whereas the $LSTM_{aux}$ extracts physiological response aided temporal speech importance, taking both spectrogram and change-score as input.
 Without the physiological information (i.e., change-score) in $LSTM_{aux}$, PASAD achieves only $0.67$ and $0.76$ F1-scores in stress-speech and narrative-speech datasets, indicating the change-score feature’s efficacy in extracting CWS vs. CWNS differentiating temporal speech information.
-Using only change-score in the $LSTM_{aux}$, PASAD achieves $0.73$ F1-scores, indicating the effectiveness of the presented PASAD implementation. \end{itemize}
+Using only change-score in the $LSTM_{aux}$, PASAD achieves $0.73$ F1-scores, indicating the need for $LSTM_{aux}$ to incorporate both acoustic and physiological features to generate the weight for $LSTM_{main}$.
+Possibly due to the mixed effect of acoustic and physiological features.
+This result demonstrates the effectiveness of the PASAD implementation.